The DNS server is used to match a domain name (and its subdomains) with its corresponding IP address.

 IP addresses of the DNS servers are Google :

-Once you have specified an IP address, your server will attempt to resolve the domain name corresponding to the IP address.
-If all goes well, a green "v" should appear before it.
+Once you have specified an IP address, your server will try to resolve the domain name corresponding to the specified IP address.

 However, this DNS resolution can only be done if the reverse lookup zone is configured correctly on the remote DNS server.

 If the specified DNS server is accessible via the DNS protocol (port 53 UDP), a green "V" should appear in front of it.

 If not, check the configuration of the added DNS server and check if port 53 UDP is open on this remote DNS server.